JoshBirnbaum/distributed-methodology/Grading.md

 Most of these hours will be during scheduled team meetings, which should simplify record-keeping.

-At the end of an iteration, each student provides a three-part report on their commitments and contributions during the sprint.
-Two parts of this end-of-iteration report are the same for all students.
+At the end of an iteration, each student provides a four-part report on their commitments and contributions during the sprint.
+Three parts of this end-of-iteration report are the same for all students.

 - A statement of hourly commitment
 - A statement of commitment to the methodology
+- A journal entry for what you learned over the past iteration.
+(Not what happened or what you did)

-The third part is different depending on whether a student facilitated the retrospective meeting.
+The fourth part is different depending on whether a student facilitated the retrospective meeting.
 The student who facilitates the meeting may submit the retrospective report.